 Each exercise consists of multiple parts that build upon one another in a modular fashion.
 The exercises make use of various input/output devices to perform experiments that are both interesting and pedagogically valuable.

 This teaching material is focused on traditional programming of embedded systems running under Linux, with emphasis on I/O methodologies.
-We use a DE-series board and run Linux on the dual-core ARM Cortex-A9 processor in an Intel® SoC FPGA.
+We use a DE-series board and run Linux on the dual-core ARM Cortex-A9 processor in an Altera® SoC FPGA.

 Most of the software tools needed for this course, such as the embedded software development tools, are included with our Linux distribution.
 These Linux distributions are available via the table below.